goatandsheep/McMaster_Notes/sfwr_eng_4c03.md

 ### Functions

 #### Multiplexing/Demultiplexing

+> gathering data from multiple sockets, enveloping data with header (later used for de-multiplexing)

 1. 32 bits for source port # + destination port #, i.e. 16 bits each, i.e. 2^16 ports
 2. Other header fields